sdshwetadixit/sdshwetadixit/README.md

 Pronouns - she/her

-📫 Can be reached out at - sdshwetadixit@gmail.com \
+📫 Can be reached out at: sdshwetadixit@gmail.com \
+and can find some of my thoughts here in: https://medium.com/@sdshwetadixit